Nick-Marx/Godot/Pivot/README.md

 ## **Final Thoughts**

 WIP - Placeholder Text -
-Each task in this project challenged me to consider things in a broader scope and think in terms of code reusability and efficiency.
-Using blueprints definately helped with this and being able to visialize the interactions between classes, objects, variables, and functions.

 Note: GitHub MD sucks.
 It took me so many hours just to get this REAME formatted correctly and it still didn't turn out the way I wanted.